-Former broadcaster, freelance journalist and public affairs executive, Ken Hardie is serving his second term as the Liberal Member of Parliament for the Fleetwood – Port Kells federal constituency in Surrey, BC.
-He is also in his second term as a member of the parliamentary Standing Committee on Fisheries & Oceans and currently serves as the Chair of the Special Committee on the Canada-People's Republic of China Relationship.
+Former broadcaster, freelance journalist and public affairs executive, Ken Hardie is serving his third term as the Liberal Member of Parliament for the Fleetwood – Port Kells federal constituency in Surrey, BC.
+He is also in his third term as a member of the parliamentary Standing Committee on Fisheries & Oceans and currently serves as the Chair of the Special Committee on the Canada-People's Republic of China Relationship.

 A native of Alberta, Ken has spent most of his life in the lower mainland of British Columbia.
 He graduated from West Vancouver Senior Secondary School and went on to study Economics at the University of British Columbia.
 His first career, though was in radio, first as a producer of open line programs and then as an on-air host and program manager at stations in Northern BC, Northwest Ontario, Manitoba and finally in Kamloops.